pawelgalazka/tasksfile/README.md

 Doing unit testing!
 ```

-With ES6 modules import/export syntax it becomes even simpler:
+With ES6 modules import/export syntax this becomes even simpler:

 ```js
 // export with no namespace